 Maine Coon Cat Information

 This Maine Coon cat information covers some of the most commonly asked questions.
-If you're new to Maine Coons, here's a quick primer.
+Everyone loves Maine Coons!
+These questions keep coming up, so they make it to our Top 10 Most Asked Maine Coon Questions:

 Maine Coons are the biggest housecat.
 But, they are not enormous!
 A female Maine Coon is usually between 9-12 pounds, and a male will fall between 13-18 pounds.